jaasritha07/WeatherApplication/README.md

 These project tells about weather Application by using HTML,CSS and JavaScript.
 This Weather Application is a simple web-based tool created using HTML, CSS, and JavaScript.
 It allows users to check the current weather conditions of different locations.
-The application provides real-time weather information, including temperature, humidity, wind speed, and more.
+The application provides real-time weather information.

 ## Technologies Used